zznop/bnida/docs/README.md

 All four scripts are designed to support a single, common JSON file format.
 This not only allows for transfers between BN and IDA platorms, but also BN<->BN and IDA<->IDA too.
 This is especially useful if there is a desire to share analysis data with someone using an older version of IDA who can't open your newer IDA database.
 The JSON file itself is also easy to digest with custom tooling, since almost every programming language contains a JSON library.
+Currently, bnida supports transferring the following analysis data:
+* Functions
+* Function comments
+* Address comments
+* Symbols
+* Structures (beta)

+Section information is also exported to the JSON file and used for adjusting offsets during imports.

 # Installation